 The European Union is facing unprecedented challenges.
 Instead of the anticipated calm after the ratification of the Treaty of Lisbon, the EU is faced with a lack of solidarity between North and South and an institutional struggle for finding new roles between the European Parliament and the Council of Ministers.
-External and internal economic instability and the inherent imbalance between the economies of the member states have destabilized the euro, the common currency shared by nineteen of the twenty seven member states, has put in several member states the question of an ‘exit’ on the table, with one member states negotiating its exit of the Union in 2019.
-Next to a financial and economic crisis, a geopolitical crisis is unfolding at the borders of the EU, with rising tensions between the EU and Russia, together with a refugee crisis.
-More and more concerns are also raised on democratic backsliding in EU member states.
+External and internal economic instability and the inherent imbalance between the economies of the member states have destabilized the euro, the common currency shared by nineteen of the twenty eight member states, and has put in several member states the question of an ‘exit’ on the table.
+Next to a financial and economic crisis, a geopolitical crisis is unfolding at the borders of the EU, with rising tensions between Ukraine and Russia, and the refugee crisis without precedent.
 In short, the EU is facing several crises to which it can either respond or, according to some commentators, slide into disintegration and economic stagnation.

 Students are able to describe the functions of the main EU institutions, the interactions between EU institutions in EU level decision making processes, new challenges and current issues of governance in the EU, new challenges and current issues with policy fields on which the EU is active, the union’s presence in the world and geographical expansion.

 Students are able to describe and apply the most important theoretical approaches for explaining European integration.

 Students are able to hold a structured debate with their peers on current issues of European integration.